-Analytics and Information Management MBA Concentration
+Analytics and Information Management (AIM) Concentration

 Rutgers STEM MBA